tararoys/mouse_guide/README.md

 This is a very precise voice-controlled mouse scrip for Talon, which creates a voice-controlled mouse that can be used on  Windows, macOS, and Linux.

-To get this to work, put mouse_guide.talon and mouse_guide.py into the user directory of your Talon home folder, ~/.talon/user on Linux and Mac or%APPDATA%\Talon\user
+To get this to work, put mouse_guide.talon and mouse_guide.py into the user directory of your Talon home folder, ~/.talon/user on Linux and Mac or %APPDATA%\Talon\user on Windows.

 You can do this either by copying these files directly, or with a shell command.